docker-archive/birthdaysite/content/contributing/tutorials.md

 * Walks a user through a real-world example.
 * Requires a user to complete one or more procedures.
 * A procedure has one or more ordered steps (1, 2, 3...).
-* Most every step has an expected "result"; readers' check their work.
+* Most every step has an expected "result"; so readers can check their work.

 ![Example](/images/tutorials.png)